-&lt;sup>b Assumes a 12 month construction period plus a six year liability period.
+^b Assumes a 12 month construction period plus a six year liability period.

-The figure shows that at 30 June 2017, the simple loss ratios for certificates and policies issued in 2008, 2009 and 2010, are over 100 per cent.
-This means that claims costs for the certificates and policies issued in these years now exceed the premium revenue collected.
+The figure shows that at 30 June 2018, the simple loss ratios for certificates and policies issued in 2008, 2009 and 2010, are over 100 per cent.
+This means claims costs for the certificates and policies that were issued in these years exceed the premium revenue that was collected.
 On this basis, it would appear that collectively, insurers made a loss on DBI in each of these years.
 This may however not necessarily be the case, as the simple loss ratio does not account for income insurers may have earned from investment returns on the premium revenue they collected.

-Figure 2.2 Simple loss ratios for each calendar year All insurers - As at 30 June 2017
+Figure 2.2 Simple loss ratios for each calendar year All insurers - As at 30 June 2018

-Figure 2.3 expands on Figure 2.2 and shows how the simple loss ratios have changed over time for project certificates and policies received in every second calendar year between 2013 and
+Figure 2.3 expands on Figure 2.2 and shows how the simple loss ratios have changed over time for project certificates and policies received in every third calendar year between 2012 and 2018.

-2017.
-Figure 2.3 plots the simple loss ratios as at 30 June 2017 in black (as listed in Table 2.1), as at 30 June 2015 in red, and as at 30 June 2013 in blue.
+Figure 2.3 plots the simple loss ratios as at 30 June 2018 in black (as listed in Table 2.1), as at 30 June 2015 in red, and as at 30 June 2012 in blue.10

-The figure shows, as at 30 June 2017 (on the black line), three years being in excess of 100 per cent (2008, 2009 and 2010), whereas two years earlier, as at 30 June 2015 (the red line), only one year was in excess of 100 per cent.
+The figure shows, as at 30 June 2018 (on the black line), three years being in excess of 100 per cent (2008, 2009 and 2010), whereas three years earlier, as at 30 June 2015 (the red line), only one year was in excess of 100 per cent.
+These changes in simple loss ratios lines illustrate the long tail nature of DBI, with the years in excess of 100 per cent only becoming apparent towards the end of the observed period.
+In comparison, none of these years were in excess as at 30 June 2012 (the blue line).